Background

 Project Aims

-The aim of the research is to gain insight and understanding of:
+The aim of the research was to gain insight and understanding of:

 - The facilitators and barriers to epilepsy medication adherence in children and young people (aged 0-16 years).